redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 The 3 letter meaningless acronym sort of comes from that line of thinking.

+If you prefer, you can think of it as 'Really Darned Obvious', representing our view that it should be easy to deploy an OpenStack cloud using RDO.
+Or, possibly, 'Ridiculously Dedicated OpenStackers', representing our OpenStack engineering team and their passion about making this stuff work.

 ## What is OpenStack?

 OpenStack is an open source project for building a private or public infrastructure-as-a-service (IaaS) cloud running on standard hardware.
 You can learn more about it by visiting [www.openstack org](http://www.openstack.org/).